oehf/ipf/platform-camel/ihe/mllp/src/site/markdown/messageTypes.md

 characters are encountered due to misconfigured character set).
 You have the following two possiblities to handle these kind of errors:

-* add a parameter `consumer.exceptionHandler=#myExceptionHandler` where the configured exception handler must implement the interface `org.apache.camel.spi.ExceptionHandler`.
+* add a parameter `exceptionHandler=#myExceptionHandler` where the configured exception handler must implement the interface `org.apache.camel.spi.ExceptionHandler`.
-* add a parameter `consumer.bridgeErrorhandler=true` which causes the exception handlers in the consumer route to be called
+* add a parameter `bridgeErrorhandler=true` which causes the exception handlers in the consumer route to be called

 In both cases, you should populate the message body with a proper HL7 NAK response to be returned to the sender.